getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 The `instanceof` operator takes a plain object as its left-hand operand and a **function** as its right-hand operand.
 The question `instanceof` answers is: **in the entire `[[Prototype]]` chain of `a`, does the object arbitrarily pointed to by `Foo.prototype` ever appear?**

 Unfortunately, this means that you can only inquire about the "ancestry" of some object (`a`) if you have some **function** (`Foo`, with its attached `.prototype` reference) to test with.
 If you have two arbitrary objects, say `a` and `b`, and want to find out if *the objects* are related to each other through a `[[Prototype]]` chain, `instanceof` alone can't help.

+**Note:** If you use the built-in `.bind(..)` utility to make a hard-bound function (see Chapter 2), the function created will not have a `.prototype` property.
+Using `instanceof` with such a function transparently substitutes the `.prototype` of the *target function* that the hard-bound function was created from.

+It's fairly uncommon to use hard-bound functions as "constructor calls", but if you do, it will behave as if the original *target function* was invoked instead, which means that using `instanceof` with a hard-bound function also behaves according to the original function.

 This snippet illustrates the ridiculousness of trying to reason about relationships between **two objects** using "class" semantics and `instanceof`: